m-ethods/m-ethods/README.md

 </p>

-I have worked a lot in ROBLOX with custom frameworks such as: Knit, Roact/React, Promises, Matter...
-I also worked a lot using Rojo.
+I have worked a lot in ROBLOX with custom frameworks such as: **Rojo, Knit, Roact/React, Promises, Matter**, and much more.

 But I'm not only limited to ROBLOX.
 I work a ton with APIs to make cool integrations for my games!
 I've worked on depoying JS-written bots to remote servers with Amazon AWS that interact with the ROBLOX API.
 I worked on my very own game engine in C++ using Vulkan.